Nynuphar/IDEAL-doc/docs/source/index.rst

    patmanage

-Keeping track of changes in patient information and audit log
+Editing patient information and audit log
 *****************************************************************************

 This area gives information about the audit log we implemented to track changes in the patient information.